CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-We tend to dress up for special occasions and holidays, since these big days deserve a wardrobe choice worthy of their momentousness.
-But what about the day you give birth?
-It’s one of the most special days of your life, and if you’re delivering at a hospital, you might think you’ll have to wear a run-of-the-mill, hospital-provided labor and delivery gown.
+We tend to dress up for special occasions and holidays since these big days deserve a celebratory wardrobe choice.
+But what about when you give birth?
+It’s one of the most notable days of your life, and if you’re delivering at a hospital, you might think you’ll have to wear a run-of-the-mill, hospital-provided labor and delivery gown.
 But think again: “Rules surrounding clothes women wear while birthing are finally loosening up, which is great,” says Angela Mancini, a certified birth doula (DONA) and counselor at La Luna Counseling and Wellness.

 Don’t get us wrong: When you’re in the midst of contractions, nausea and extreme overall discomfort, you’re certainly not thinking about dressing to impress.
-But you will care about comfort—and if donning your own labor and delivery gown instead of the one the hospital provides makes you feel more comfortable, confident and ready to rock childbirth, then go for it!
-Keep reading to learn how to shop for a labor and delivery gown, and to check out some of our favorite picks.
+That being said, you will care about comfort—and if donning your own labor and delivery gown instead of the one the hospital provides makes you feel your best and ready to rock childbirth, then go for it!
+Keep reading to check out some of our favorite picks—plus, some advice to streamline your search.

 How We Chose the Best Labor and Delivery Gowns

-• Consulted with a labor and delivery nurse and a doula for their advice on important elements to consider and what moms-to-be can expect from these gowns.
+• We interviewed a labor and delivery nurse and a doula for their advice on important elements to consider when shopping for and using a hospital gown for labor.

 Editorial integrity is at the heart of everything we publish.
 Read about how The Bump develops and reviews all articles, including product reviews.